xvitaly/srcrepair/docs/source/fps-configs.rst

 After installing FPS-configs voice chat can stop working, sprays and face animation can be disabled.
 This is conceived.
 Most of FPS-configs disable this functions in order to significantly increase game performance.

-If you want to enable them again, you will need to :ref:`remove all installed FPS-configs <fps-uninstall>` and then change the following variables via ``autoexec.cfg`` file or by using developer console:
+If you want to enable them again, you will need to :ref:`remove all installed FPS-configs <fps-uninstall>` and then change the following variables via the ``autoexec.cfg`` file or by using the developer console:

 .. code-block:: text